Blind date: China

 Chinese parents tend to find their children blind dates in parks.
 "Spouse-hunting fairs in big city parks by parents eager to see their children tie the knot have made parks in China a haven for relationship hunters and their parents".
 Zhongshan Park has been the location where parents go to seek partners for their children.
 This process begins by the parents sitting on a bench with their child's credentials such as photos including academic and career information.
 After information has been exchanged and the parents like what they see, questions are asked about issues ranging from their child's zodiac sign to their place of residence.
 If everything runs smoothly during the second step, contact information is exchanged.
 This process can be very stressful for the parents and the child because they are not always in agreement.
 This makes it even more difficult for a partner to be found.
 Li, a middle-aged man who has experienced blind dates says he has met women "who have no intention of finding a boyfriend.
 Meeting me is merely to indulge their parents".

+Iran

+In 2024 Iranian regime took out a popular trending Reels IG TV show blind date.

 South Korea

 South Korean blind dating customs are preferred rather than other dating techniques.
 There are two kinds of blind dates in South Korea: "mee-ting" and "sogeting".
 Mee-ting blind dates are group dates with no prior expectations of commitment and are often used by university students.
-A sogeting date is engaged in by people who are "single and looking". and includes less alcohol than a mee-ting date.
+A sogeting date is engaged in by people who are "single and looking", and includes less alcohol than a mee-ting date.